Dani3lSun/apex-plugin-filesizechecker/README.md

 #Oracle Apex DynamicAction Plugin - Filesize Checker
 This plugin checks/validates the max size of an file input field.
 The validation is handled on client side via Javascript.
-If the input file is greater max. allowed size a Javascript alert is thrown and the file item is cleared.
+If the input file is greater than max. allowed size a Javascript alert is thrown and the file item is cleared.

 ##Changelog
 ####1.0 - Initial Release